-The following year a gift of \$38,000 was made to the Cardinal Gibb ons Institute for the care and education of Negro children in Maryland.
+The following year a gift of \$38,000 was made to the Cardinal Gibbons Institute for the care and education of Negro children in Maryland.

-For more than 25 years, a correspondence school has been maintained by the Order providing instruction in 108 subjects for its wide-spread membership and their families.
-More than 40,000 have taken advantage of these benefits.
+For more than 30 years, a correspondence school was maintained by the Order providing instruction in 108 subjects for its wide-spread membership and their families.
+More than 45,000 took advantage of these benefits.